 Vicinity map for the Little Tonsina Bridge

-The Alaska Department of Transportation in partnership with the Copper River Watershed Project is working to replace the existing Little Tonsina River culverts with a new bridge; Little Tonsina River Bridge #568, on Burma Pit Road near MP 74.2 of the Richardson Highway.
-The existing gravel access road is used by the Alyeska Pipeline Corporation to access the pipeline, by the DOT to access a material pit, and by homeowners in the area.
+The Alaska Department of Transportation and Public Facilities (DOT&PF) in partnership with the Copper River Watershed Project is working to replace the existing Little Tonsina River culverts with a new bridge; Little Tonsina River Bridge #568, on Burma Pit Road near MP 74.2 of the Richardson Highway.
+The existing gravel access road is used by the Alyeska Pipeline Corporation to access the pipeline, by DOT&PF to access a material pit, and by homeowners in the area.

 The purpose of this project is to remove the two existing culverts and replace with a new bridge.